wmnsk/go-gtp/README.md

 #### End-to-end

 We have a set of tools called GW Tester at [`examples/gw-tester`](./examples/gw-tester).
 See the [document](./examples/gw-tester/README.md) for how it works and how to run it.
 It is also used for the integration test of this project.
-[Workflow setting](./.github/workflows/go.yml) may help as well.
+[Workflow setting](./.github/workflows/go.yml) may help you understand it as well.

 #### Individual node

-Examples work as it is by `go build` and executing commands in the following way.
+[The examples](examples/) work as it is by `go build` and executing commands in the following way.

-*Note for MacOs users*: before running any go service, make sure to execute `./mac_local_host_enabler.sh` you will find at [examples/utils](examples/utils)
+*Note for macOS users*: before running any go service, make sure to execute `./mac_local_host_enabler.sh` you will find at [examples/utils](examples/utils).

 1. Open four terminals on a machine and start capturing on the loopback interface.